Hope-Liang/ID2223Lab2/README.md

 ### Data-centric Approaches

 1. Other feature extraction methods could be used such as MFCC features or Filter-Bank features.
+It's also a common practice to take the 1st and 2nd discrete derivative to enrich the features.
 2. Other data sources could be used, for example .